Bad Weather & Road Conditions Accident Attorneys In Naperville, Illinois

 The Illinois Department of Transportation (IDOT), for instance, says this about filing a claim for road-related accidents, “IDOT evaluates each claim based upon strict standards on negligence and liability established by the Illinois Court of Claims.”
 One of these standards is that IDOT must have been alerted to the hazard prior to the accident and then failed to repair it in a reasonable amount of time.

-If you're going to file any type of accident claim in Illinois, various statutes of limitations and claim filing deadlines (especially when it comes to government agencies) typically mean that the sooner you take action, the better your chances of winning a successful claim.
+If you’re going to file any type of accident claim in Illinois, statutes of limitations and claim filing deadlines (especially against government agencies) typically mean that the sooner you take action, the better your chances are of obtaining compensation through a successful claim.